 The Date and Time items show the current date and time on the computer.
-If you are running a Windows OS, these items are automatically updated when-
+If you are running a Windows OS, these items are automatically updated whenever you make changes to the Windows Date and Time Properties utility.

-► IDE Devices (None)
+IDE Devices (None)